thinkphp/struct/README.md

 ## References

-Problems solved in the book: "The basics of programming in C" by Doina Logofatu.
+Problems with Struct Data Type solved from the book: "The basics of programming in C" by Doina Logofatu.